 Boosting Employee Experience and Morale in Uncertain Times

-As we start to move towards returning to the workplace and professional routines we were used to before lockdown, how do we bring teams back together cohesively after some of them have spent months working apart?
+As we start to move towards returning to the workplace and professional employee experience we were used to before lockdown, how do we bring teams back together cohesively after some of them have spent months working apart?

-Furthermore, with so much speculation about the economy and recession, how do we boost morale and keep employees positive and motivated whilst staying mindful of budgetary restraints?
+Furthermore, with so much speculation about the economy and recession, how do we boost employee experience and morale and keep employees positive and motivated whilst staying mindful of budgetary restraints?

 We put this question to some of the local clients and HR experts we work with and had some fantastic responses.
 Here are some of the ideas put forward: